Great Retreat (Serbia): The central route

-The central column consisted of King Peter I, the court, the government and the General Staff took the route through central Kosovo across northern Albania, from Prizren to Shkodër via Luma and Pukë.
+The Central Column consisted of King Peter I, the court, government and General Staff took the route through central Kosovo across Northern Albania, from Prizren to Shkodër via Luma and Pukë.

 Once across the Vizier's Bridge on the Drin River, the troops, who had retreated from Macedonia, continued west through Albania, ultimately to Lezhë.
 The Timok Division also continued to move south and then west through Albania to Durrës.
 It had the shortest route to the sea but encountered some resistance from hostile Albanians.

 Regent Alexander crossed it in just two and a half days and the Serbian government set off on 24 November, reaching Shkodër four days later.
 The officers of the Supreme Command who accompanied the Chief of the General Staff Radomir Putnik took longer, leaving on 26 November and arriving in Shkodër on 6 December.

 The southern route

-The southern column followed the third route of withdrawal, from Prizren to Luma and further through the Albanian mountains to Debar and Struga.
+The Southern Column followed the third route of withdrawal, from Prizren to Luma and further through the Albanian mountains to Debar and Struga.

-The southern column was the first to depart and the last to arrive at the coast.
+The Southern Column was the first to depart and the last to arrive at the coast.
 The southern route presented the most direct way to make contact with Sarrail's Army of the Orient.
 The General Headquarters had asked the commanders of these groups to keep in constant telegraphic communication, but from the first day of the operations this was found to be impossible.
 The geography of the country did not allow of any other means of communication, so that the commanders of these groups were left to their own devices during the whole movement.

 All the troops part of this group were placed under the orders of the commander of the Army of the Timok.
 The column left on 25 November and moved south all the way to Elbasan.
 Along the way it had to contend with Albanian resistance and Bulgarian attacks; on 10 December, the Bulgarians attacked Serbian positions along the crest of the Jabllanica mountain range.
-As the Bulgarians again reached Struga before them, Serbian soldiers and civilians turned southwesterly, marching down the Albanian coast to Vlorë and across via Tirana reaching Durrës on 21 December.
+As the Bulgarians again reached Struga before them, Serbian soldiers and civilians turned south-westerly, marching down the Albanian coast to Vlorë and across via Tirana reaching Durrës on 21 December.